 One key policy to achieve this goal is implementing a BIR computerized accounting system and an Electronic Invoice System BIR (EIS), both required to ensure accurate and transparent tax reporting.
 Additionally, every company is now required to implement BIR-accredited POS (Point of Sale) to print their invoices.

 Similarly, the EIS policy requires businesses to issue invoices electronically, enhancing transparency and efficiency in tax reporting.
-Both CAS and EIS systems must be registered and approved by the BIR before use, ensuring they meet all regulatory requirements.
+Both CAS and BIR electronic filing must be registered and approved by the BIR before use, ensuring they meet all regulatory requirements.

 Key objectives of the CAS policy